 Balancing Cruise Ship Growth & Charleston Charm

-Neighbors next to a proposed new cruise terminal are awaiting a ruling on whether they can challenge a state permit authorizing the massive project in an already congested area of historic downtown Charleston.
+Neighbors next to a proposed new cruise terminal are awaiting a ruling from the South Carolina Supreme Court on whether they can challenge a state permit authorizing the massive project in an already congested area of historic downtown Charleston.

 SELC represents the South Carolina Coastal Conservation League and the Preservation Society of Charleston in this effort to give neighbors a voice in a major project that will affect their homes and community.